 Section 5 – Notice of Decision to Revoke Approval As A VET Provider

-This section provides for the notice required to be given under subclause 34(3) by the Minister or his or her delegate following a decision to revoke a body’s approval as a VET Provider under the Act.
+This section provides for the notice required to be given under subclause 34(3) by the Minister or his delegate following a decision to revoke a body’s approval as a VET Provider under the Act.

 It also makes clear that Franklyn Scholar’s approval as a VET provider is revoked by revoking the legislative instrument which notified its original approval.